-Aesara is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.
-Aesara features:
+Aesara is a Python library that allows you to define, optimize/rewrite, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.

-- Efficient symbolic differentiation – Aesara does your derivatives for functions with one or many inputs.
+- Efficient symbolic differentiation - Aesara efficiently computes your derivatives for functions with one or many inputs

 Aesara is based on Theano, which has been powering large-scale computationally intensive scientific investigations since 2007.